solliancenet/microsoft-postgresql-developer-guide/04_01_AI/03_Exploring_LLMS.md

 Here is an example of a semantic search.
 Let's say you were looking to buy a car, you might search for 'my dream car', semantic search understands that you are not dreaming about a car, but rather you are looking to buy your ideal car.
 Semantic search understands your intention and returns relevant results.
 The alternative is keyword search which would literally search for dreams about cars and often returns irrelevant results.

 As we have already discussed above, text embeddings are a text representation technique used in natural language processing.
 Text embeddings are semantic numerical representations of text.
 Embeddings are used to represent data in a way that is easy for a machine to understand.
 There are many models for building text embeddings

+Building semantic search capability on your data using GenAI and Flexible Server involves the following steps:

+- Identify the search scenarios.
+Identify the data fields that will be involved in search.
+- For every data field involved in search, create a corresponding vector field of type embedding.
+- Generate embeddings for the data in the selected data fields and store the embeddings in the corresponding vector fields.
+- Generate the embedding for any given input search query.
+- Search for the vector data field and list the nearest neighbors.
+- Run the results through appropriate relevance, ranking and personalization models to produce the final ranking.
+In the absence of such models, rank the results in decreasing dot-product order.
+- Monitor the model, results quality, and business metrics such as CTR (click-through rate) and dwell time.
+Incorporate feedback mechanisms to debug and improve the search stack from data quality, data freshness and personalization to user experience.

 ## Vectors